Canon D30 vs T6i

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

-Both the Canon D30 and the T6i have been discontinued, but can regularly be found used on eBay.
-The Canon D30 was replaced by the Canon D60, while the T6i was followed by the Canon T7i.
+Both the D30 and the T6i have been discontinued, but can regularly be found used on eBay.
+The D30 was replaced by the Canon D60, while the T6i was followed by the Canon T7i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon D30 and the Canon T6i?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-D30: